Boise State vs. Wyoming NCAA Football Odds, Plays and Insights | November 12, 2021

 - Boise State's games this season have gone over 48.5 points four of nine times.

-- Wyoming's games have gone over 48.5 points in two opportunities this season.
+- Wyoming has combined with its opponents to score more than 48.5 points in two games this season.

-- Friday's total is 4.9 points lower than the two team's combined 53.4 points per game average.

-- This contest's total is 6.3 points greater than the 42.2 these two squads combine to allow per game this season.

 - The 46.7 PPG average total in Cowboys games this season is 1.8 points fewer than this game's over/under.